JointlyTech/cache-candidate/README.md

 # How does it work?

-## Higher-order function

 The library exposes the `cacheCandidate` function which accepts the function to be cached as the first argument and the options as the second argument.
 The returned function is an async function which returns a Promise fulfilled with the cached value if the method has already been called with the same arguments and/or the conditions are met.

 The options available are: